Loading...

 References | Related Articles | Metrics

-Yu Chunhao, Cheng Daojie, Liu Jie, Cui Shitao, Ren Guohui
+Yu Chunhao, Cheng Daojie, Liu Jie, Cui Shitao, Ren Guohui, Wang Hui, Ma Rui

-Progress of Well Logging Technology of CNPC during the “14th Five–Year Plan” period and development directions in the “15th Five-Year Plan”
+Progress in well logging technology of CNPC during the 14th Five–Year Plan period and development direction in the 15th Five–Year Plan period#br#

 References | Related Articles | Metrics

-During the 14th Five-Year Plan period, China National Petroleum Corporation (CNPC) kept pace with international logging technology trends and domestic and international oil and gas exploration and development needs.
-Through comprehensive planning and continuous iteration, CNPC upgraded its portfolio of autonomous equipment for logging and perforation, innovated the “dual-high” petrophysical technology series, developed the “dual-multi” and “dual-integration” logging evaluation technology series, promoted the transformation and upgrading of well logging processing and interpretation towards informatization and intelligence, resulting in nine key technological advancements.
-During the 15th Five-Year Plan period, CNPC will align with global energy transition and intelligent development trends.
-It will continue to focus on the needs of “two deeps, one unconventional, and one mature” oil and gas fields and the exploration and development of wellbore-associated resources.
-Aiming for world-class development goals, CNPC will persistently improve foundational infrastructure and platform development.
-It will advance core research in methods and equipment such as asymmetric multi-physics logging, extreme-environment logging tools, integrated “drill & guide” in one trip, and downhole Internet of Things (IoT) for reservoirs.
-It will also promote the development of key technologies and products including wellbore-adjacent geological imaging, transparent reservoir logging, and artificial intelligence applications, steadily achieving iterative upgrades in logging technology and its intelligent transformation.
+During the 14th Five–Year Plan period, China National Petroleum Corporation (CNPC) has kept pace with international logging technology trends and domestic and international oil and gas exploration and development needs.
+Through overall planning and continuous iteration, CNPC has upgraded its portfolio of autonomous equipment for well logging and perforation, innovated the “dual-high” petrophysical technology series, developed the “dual-multi” and “dual-integration” logging evaluation technology series, and promoted the transformation and upgrading of well logging processing and interpretation towards informatization and intelligentization, resulting in key technological advancements in nine aspects.
+During the 15th Five–Year Plan period, CNPC will align with global energy transition and intelligent development trends, continue to focus on the needs of “two deeps, one unconventional, and one mature” oil and gas fields and the exploration and development of wellbore-associated resources, target at world-class development goals, and persistently improve foundational infrastructure and platform development.
+It will advance research on core methods and equipment such as asymmetric multi-physics logging, extreme-environment logging tools, integrated “logging & geosteering” in one trip drilling, and downhole Internet of Things (IoT) for oil and gas reservoirs.
+In addition, it will promote the development of key technologies and products including near-wellbore geological body imaging, transparent oil reservoir logging, and artificial intelligence application, so as to steadily achieve iterative upgrade and intelligentizatio transformation of logging technologies.

 Tang Xiaoling, Wu Yuewei, Yang Jingdong, Gao Lan, Ma Limin, Wu Wanglin, Pan Yongli, Chao Xianqiu

-Strategy and practice of profitable development of low-grade reserves and its practice in Wuliyasitai Oil Field, Erlian Basin
+Strategy and practice of profitable development of low-grade reserves in Wuliyasitai Oilfield, Erlian Basin

 References | Related Articles | Metrics